Earlier diabetes tests recommended for overweight US adults

 The new advice stems from rising rates of both obesity and Type 2 diabetes, and research showing health benefits of prevention methods and early treatment.
-Three out of four U.S. adults is overweight or obese, which increases their chances for developing diabetes.
+Three out of four U.S. adults are overweight or obese, which increases their chances of developing diabetes.

 Among adults aged 18 and older, 14% already have diagnosed diabetes, and 33% have prediabetes.
 Screening is recommended up to age 70.